Benedictine Ravens: "A strangle hold on the honor and glory that goes with crushing Rockhurst"

-The Ravens dominated the football series by winning 16 of the 23 meetings between 1921-1949.
+The Ravens dominated the football series by winning 16 of the 23 meetings between 1921 and 1949.
 Rockhurst dropped the sport in 1949.
-St. Benedict's won the first meeting 35-0 and shut out the Hawks six times.
-The Ravens won 12 straight meetings from 1932-1946 and won the final meeting 27-13 in 1949.
+St. Benedict's won the first meeting 35–0 and shut out the Hawks six times.
+The Ravens won 12 straight meetings from 1932 to 1946 and won the final meeting 27–13 in 1949.

-In 1936, The Kansas City Times reported a crowd of 5,000 watched a 32-6 win by St. Benedict's in Kansas City.
+In 1936, The Kansas City Times reported a crowd of 5,000 watched a 32–6 win by St. Benedict's in Kansas City.
 "The Ravens, on the loose all season, flew up and down Bourke field yesterday and in fewer than twenty minutes after the start had a strangle hold on the honor and glory that goes with crushing Rockhurst college's Hawks, their traditional rivals."

 In soccer, Rockhurst dominated the Missouri NAIA district as the Ravens did Kansas.
 The Hawks regularly tormented Benedictine by knocking it out of NAIA Tournament contention in the Area Playoffs.
 The Ravens defeated Rockhurst in 1974 and 1983 to advance to the national tournament.

 The basketball series peaked in the 1960s, when Rockhurst won the NAIA title in 1964 and the Ravens in 1967.
 St. Benedict's, which also won in 1954 and returned to the NAIA in 1958, advanced to Kansas City in 1965 and 1970.
 Rockhurst qualified in 1963, 1966 and 1967.

-Rockhurst won the first meeting 36-33 in 1921, and four of the first five.
+Rockhurst won the first meeting 36–33 in 1921, and four of the first five.
 In 1935, the Ravens started a streak of six wins and 12 in 13 meetings.
-The Ravens won 16 straight from 1946-54.
-A 10-game win streak carried the Ravens from 1966-1971.
+The Ravens won 16 straight from 1946 to 1954.
+A 10-game win streak carried the Ravens from 1966 to 1971.
 Rockhurst dominated the 1980s by winning 20 in a row.
 Late in the 1980s, Benedictine's program improved under coaches Del Morley and Mike Sickafoose and the rivalry became competitive again.

 The series started to fade in the mid-1990s.
 Benedictine joined the Heart of America Athletic Conference in 1992, which made playing Rockhurst twice on its traditional Saturday spots impossible because of conference scheduling requirements.
 In 1998, Rockhurst joined NCAA Division II.
 The teams played occasionally in recent seasons, sometimes as an exhibition game.